davep/davep.github.com/content/posts/2015/2015-11-18-my-first-proper-bt-broadband-outage.md

 my first proper outage with them and it was rather frustrating.

 It kicked off at around 2015-11-16 21:00.
 I noticed that Google Drive (in Chrome) was complaining that it was offline.
-I then noticed that gmail and a couple of other tabs in Chrome were complaining about the same thing.
+I then noticed that Gmail and a couple of other tabs in Chrome were complaining about the same thing.
 I did a couple of local network checks and found nothing, checked the router and it was connected and reporting just fine, so then I rebooted the router and